manojadams/react-typescript-boilerplate/README.md

 # React Typescript Boilerplate
-This project demonstrates the minimum number of packages required to start up a basic react project.
+This project demonstrates the minimum number of packages required to get started with a basic react project.

 ## Major components
 - React & react-dom